Arkady23/http.net/README.md

 2.5.1.
 October 2024.
 Now the encoding specified in the charset parameter in the Content-Type header is applied, if it is specified correctly.
 UTF-8 is used by default.
 2.5.2 October 2024.
 Fixed a flaw for redirecting to index.html.
 2.5.3 October 2024.
 Fixed the error of adding a small file to the dictionary.
+2.5.4 October 2024.
+Caching of small files has been removed due to the lack of effect.